Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 How to make reservations

-'Pass' and 'reservations' are two totally separate things
+'Pass' and 'reservations' are totally separate

 -